TENS MACHINE USE

 Using your Elle TENS:

 b) Begin by pressing the CH1+ key.
 Each time you press this key, a small ‘half-moon’ shape will appear on the screen increasing in number and size as the intensity is increased.
 You will begin to feel a pulsating sensation which will burst in time with the small arrow flashing on the screen.
+Ensure that you increase the intensity slowly.

 c) Repeat the previous step with the CH2+ key.
 You will now feel a sensation in both sets of pads.